microsoft/PowerToys/README.md

 ### Settings

-- Show the option to keep the display on when using the "Indefinitely Awake" mode.
+- Fixed an error that hid the option to keep the display on when using the "Indefinitely Awake" mode.
 - Fixed an accessibility issue causing the navigation bar to not work with narrator in scan mode.
 - Fixed an accessibility issue where the name for the shortcut control was not being read correctly.
 - Tweaked the Color Picker custom color format UI.
 Thanks [@niels9001](https://github.com/niels9001)!